deep-bi/druid-msq-mode-router/README.md

 2. Place the `druid-multi-stage-query-<version>.jar` file into the `{DRUID_HOME}/extensions/druid-multi-stage-query/` directory
 3. Place the `web-console-<version>.jar` file into the `{DRUID_HOME}/lib/` directory, replacing the existing one
 4. Place the `druid-deep-msq-router-<version>.jar` file into the `{DRUID_HOME}/extensions/druid-deep-msq-router/` directory
-5. Add `druid-multi-stage-query` and `druid-deep-msq-router` to the `druid.extensions.loadlist` in your `common.runtime.properties` file
+5. Add `druid-multi-stage-query` and `druid-msq-mode-router"` to the `druid.extensions.loadlist` in your `common.runtime.properties` file
 For more information about how to load an extension, see [Loading extensions](https://druid.apache.org/docs/latest/configuration/extensions#loading-extensions)
 6. Configure MSQ extension as per [MSQ documentation](https://druid.apache.org/docs/latest/querying/query-deep-storage)